Honoring the Memory of MLB Pitcher Jim “Mudcat” Grant and Continuing His Legacy

 8/13/1935 – 6/11/2021

-It is with great sadness that we say goodbye to baseball legend, musician, philanthropist, and civil rights activist Jim “Mudcat” Grant.
+Last year we sadly said goodbye to baseball legend, musician, philanthropist, and civil rights activist Jim “Mudcat” Grant.
 In addition to being all those things and more, those of us who have had the privilege of participating in the Jim “Mudcat” Grant All-Star Golf Tournament during the past 20 years have been honored to know “Mudcat” as something that was perhaps even more important—a dear and loyal friend.

 “Mudcat,” however, was not content with raising funds alone.
 For him, the high point of the annual Tournament was personally spending time with the children at the Broome County Urban League and The Boys and Girls Clubs of Binghamton.
 Each year, “Mudcat” visited with the children, sharing stories not only of his career in Major League Baseball, but of growing up poor, of helping other people no matter what your means, and of facing and overcoming racism.